Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/Superconductor.md

 # p+ip Superconductor on Square Lattice

+In this section, it is illustrated how the **Berry curvatures** and **Chern numbers** of free energy bands can be computed with the p+ip superconductor on the square lattice as the example.

 ## Energy bands

 The following codes could compute the energy bands of the Bogoliubov quasiparticles of the p+ip topological superconductor on the square lattice.